 Chmiel said according to the report, inquiries on residential properties in Malaysia by Chinese buyers had increased by 40.2 per cent in 2019 compared with 2018.

-He said property in Malaysia is affordable and attractive to them as compared to other countries in Asia and beyond.
+He said property in Malaysia is affordable and attractive to them as compared to other countries in Asia and beyond, Properties in Hong Kong is more expensive thus making Malaysia a good retirement location.

 “Malaysia offers relatively low property prices, available financing for up to 80 percent or 85 percent of the total home price, sophisticated leasing and property management services, the right to freehold ownership, and a developed legal system that protects buyers from exploitation,” he said.